Greedy Causal Discovery is Geometric: Edges of the Polytope

-Note that if $S^\ast=\emptyset$ then $\SSS_{+(j,i)}=\{\{i,j\}\}$.
-Thus, edge pairs generalize edge additions.
 Let $\GG$ be a DAG and assume $i$ and $j$ are not adjacent in the skeleton of $\GG$.
-We denote by $\GG_{+j\to i}$ the directed graph identical to $\GG$ with the edge $j\to i\in\GG_{+j\to i}$.
-Then, similar to \cref{prop: edge turn}, we have the following: \begin{proposition} Let $\GG$ be a DAG and assume $i$ and $j$ are not adjacent in the skeleton of $\GG$.
-If $\GG_{+j\to i}$ is a DAG, then $\{\GG,\GG_{+j\to i}\}$ is an edge pair. \end{proposition} Thus edge pairs give an interpretation, in terms of characteristic imsets, of adding an edge to a graph the same way as turn pairs give an interpretation of changing the direction of an edge. \begin{theorem} If $\{\GG, \HH\}$ is an edge pair, then $\conv(c_\GG, c_\HH)$ is an edge of $\CIM_p$ where $p$ is the number of nodes in $\GG$ and $\HH$. \end{theorem}
+We denote by $\GG_{+i\leftarrow j}$ the directed graph identical to $\GG$ with the edge $i\leftarrow j\in\GG_{+i\leftarrow j}$.
+Then, similar to \Cref{prop: edge turn}, we have the following: \begin{proposition} Let $\GG$ be a DAG and assume $i$ and $j$ are not adjacent in the skeleton of $\GG$.
+If $\GG_{+i\leftarrow j}$ is a DAG, then $\{\GG,\GG_{+i\leftarrow j}\}$ is an edge pair. \end{proposition} Thus edge pairs give an interpretation, in terms of characteristic imsets, of adding an edge to a graph the same way as turn pairs give an interpretation of changing the direction of an edge.
+However, in this case we believe that the converse holds. \begin{conjecture} Let $\{\GG, \HH\}$ be an edge pair with respect to $(i,j,S^\ast)$.
+Then there exists a DAG $\GG'$ Markov equivalent to $\GG$ such that $\GG'_{+i\leftarrow j}$ is a DAG Markov equivalent to $\HH$. \end{conjecture} Similar to turn pairs, edge pairs constitute edges of $\CIM_p$. \begin{theorem} If $\{\GG, \HH\}$ is an edge pair, then $\conv(c_\GG, c_\HH)$ is an edge of $\CIM_p$ where $p$ is the number of nodes in $\GG$ and $\HH$. \end{theorem}